nus-cs2113-AY2425S1/ip/docs/README.md

 ```
     ____________________________________________________________
-    OK, I've marked this task as not done yet:
+    Sure, I've marked this task as not done yet:
       [T][ ] Feed cat
     ____________________________________________________________
 ```